zensoftio/api-standarts/README.md

 > GET /users/afdf-3f4f-65fd/posts

-Returns all posts of the user the id of which you passed ass root of the URL.
+Returns all posts of the user the id of which you passed as root of the URL.

 > DELETE /user/afdf-3f4f-65fd/posts